hermit-os/hermit-rs/benches/netbench/README.md

 #### Instructions

 1) Run server
-- Go on the machine where you wanna launch the server (or ssh into it)
+- Go on the machine where you want to launch the server (or ssh into it)
 - Open a terminal
 - `cd` into the inner `code` folder
 - Run `cargo run --bin server-bw --release` (or compile and run, meaning `cargo build --bin server-bw --release` and once compiled `./target/release/server-bw`).
-You can specify the port you wanna listen on with `-p <port_number>`.
+You can specify the port you want to listen on with `-p <port_number>`.

 2) Run client
-- Go on the machine where you wanna launch the client (or ssh into it)
+- Go on the machine where you want to launch the client (or ssh into it)
 - Open a terminal
 - `cd` into the inner `code` folder
 - Run `cargo run --bin client-bw --release` (or compile and run, meaning `cargo build --bin client-bw --release` and once compiled `./target/release/client-bw`).
 You can specify a bunch of parameters.
 Run the program with the `-h` option to see available params.
 Make sure you specify the right address and port to connect to the server, using parameters `-a <address> -p <port>`.